ncatlab/nlab-content/pages/6/3/5/2/2536/content.md

 * A morphism from one object, say $(V,C)$, to another, say $(V',C')$, is a linear map $T : V \to V'$ preserving the inner product and mapping $C$ into $C'$.

 Now for the payoff.
-The work of Koecher and Vinberg, nicely explained in Koecher's Minnesota notes ([Koecher](#Koecher)) shows that:
+The work of Koecher and Vinberg, nicely explained in [Koecher 1999](#Koecher1999), shows that:

 +-- {: .num_theorem}